-Subsequent Event
+Other Event

 In April 2003, Sunoco, Inc. signed a letter of intent to acquire El Paso Corporation's 150 thousand barrels-per-day Eagle Point refinery and related assets located in Westville, NJ.
-These related assets, for which no value has yet been assigned, include certain pipeline and terminalling assets that Sunoco must offer the Partnership an opportunity to purchase pursuant to the Omnibus Agreement.
-The transaction is subject to the satisfaction of certain conditions, including regulatory approvals and negotiation of final definitive agreements, and is expected to be completed in the second or third quarter of 2003.
+These assets include certain pipeline and terminalling assets ("Eagle Point Logistics Assets") that Sunoco must offer to the Partnership pursuant to the Omnibus Agreement.
+A value for the Eagle Point Logistics Assets has not yet been determined.
+The transaction is subject to the satisfaction of certain conditions, including regulatory approvals and negotiation of final definitive agreements.
+Sunoco is currently responding to requests for additional information from the Federal Trade Commission.